 Owing to the easing of lockdown and movement restrictions, the company’s production level at all manufacturing units has returned to pre-covid levels.

 Mainstream automakers are making big commitments of shifting to EVs quickly and this could help suppliers like Soma Comstar.
 Moreover, governments worldwide are making a push towards EVs as part of their emission targets.
 Given that the future of mobility is electric and the company is betting big on this space and already garners a good amount of revenues from this segment, we believe it has a bright future ahead.

 Valuation-wise, at the upper price band of ₹291, the issue is offered at a price-to-earnings ratio (PE) of 41, considering FY20 earnings per share (EPS) of ₹7.1.
 This is a reasonable valuation compared to industry peers.

-The company also spends well on R&D, and is building production capacity to facilitate future growth.
-This forward-looking outlook brings in confidence about its future.
+The company also spends well on R&D and is building production capacity to facilitate future growth.
+This forward-looking outlook brings confidence about its future.

-Considering the company’s forward-looking business model, growth trajectory and financial performance, we recommend a subscribe for long-term investing.
+Considering the company’s forward-looking business model, growth trajectory and financial performance, we recommend a subscription for long-term investing.

 Plus, if you are keen on investing in the EV space, then putting your money in an EV component supplier company could be a good way to play the growing electric vehicle market, instead of betting on individual brands.